BAKER HIGH SCHOOL

 Third-Year Spanish

 Spanish language study to help develop advanced proficiency.
 Intensive grammar instruction in preparation for upper division courses in culture, linguistics and literature.
 Emphasis on speaking, listening comprehension, reading, and writing skills for analysis and research.
-It is preferable to take the sequence in order.
+Students are expected to take the sequence in order.
+Prerequisite: SPAN 203 OR a score of 4 or 5 on the AP exam.

 Courses mapped to Semesters